 A tribute to Copenhagen

-The New York Times has København as one of their recommended destinations in 2020, and Lonely Planet named our capital as best city to visit 2019.
+The New York Times has København as one of their recommended destinations in 2020, and Lonely Planet named our capital as best cities to visit 2019.
 In their justification, culinary experiences such as 'new nordic' in Jægersborggade and Noma are of course highlighted.
 In addition, the Copenhagen architecture is celebrated in the form of the iconic Round Tower and the colorful Nyhavn - and not least the Meat City, which according to the description is both cool og indie.
 In continuation of the nice words and the warm recommendations from Lonely Planet, we offer a number of alternative suggestions on how to explore our incredibly lovely Copenhagen.

 A stone's throw from the colorful buildings in Nyhavn is Kunsthal Charlottenborg - an exhibition space for contemporary art.
 Here, a house is added to a strip of events and festivals all year round, which in their own way make use of the building and of the urban space.
 Here are both free and paid events, and over the course of a calendar year, anyone should be able to find something that is just the thing.